sourcegraph/handbook/content/departments/technical-success/support/process/enablement/minikube-helm.md

 ```

-5. Make sure all the pods have been created successfully and are up and running before you move to the next step
+5. Make sure all the pods have been created successfully and are up and running before you move to the next step.
+(It might take a while for the pods to spin up but there shouldn't be any errors.
+Monitor the pod STATUS and troubleshoot unexpected Events.)

 ```
 ➜ kubectl get po